Is Labiaplasty Cost Covered by Insurance?

 First, let’s say that a patient has painful gallstones.
 This is an acute medical issue that must be addressed immediately or the individual will suffer chronic symptoms that will worsen over time.
 This patient requires gallbladder removal surgery.
 The surgery is “medically necessary”.

-There is a wide range of procedures and treatments that may be deemed “medically necessary”.
+Plastic surgeons will tell you that there is a wide range of procedures and treatments that may be deemed “medically necessary”.
 This category of medical treatment even includes some plastic surgeries.
 But here, we need to define the difference between plastic surgeries and cosmetic surgeries.

 Plastic surgeries include all different types of cosmetic procedures as well as surgeries that are deemed “reconstructive”.
 For example, breast augmentation is a plastic surgery, and it can be “medically necessary” when the patient has gone through cancer and a mastectomy and needs to essentially reconstruct their breasts.
 In this case (after a mastectomy), health plans usually cover breast augmentation.